When I was a child, I was badly infected. The virus bothered me every day. I was highly contagious, so the people around me suffered too.

 No, I’m not talking about the flesh-eating disease I contracted from mosquitoes while on vacation in Australia years ago.
 The disease in question here is not physical, but mental.
 And maybe you are afflicted by it right now: the morale-sapping virus of complaining.

 Due to my childhood struggle with negativity and its vocal manifestation, complaining, my favorite Bible verse as a teenager became Philippians 2:14: “Do all things without murmurings and disputings.”
 Murmurings are complaints; disputings are arguments.
-These two things tie together: When one person in a group starts complaining, he often provokes an argument as the more positive members of the group try to curtail the complainer.
+These two things tie together: When one person in a group starts complaining, he often provokes bickering and arguing as his attitude spreads to others.

 Today, complaining is easier than ever.
 Society rewards it.
 Nothing is more intensely sought after than peak victimhood status.
 Mad about your student loan debt?
 Demand that taxpayers bail you out of the undesirable consequence of your poor decision.
 Got arrested?
 Blame the bigoted police.
 Have trouble paying attention?
 Invent a mental disorder rather than conquering screen addiction.
 The examples are almost endless.